DelityLuss/RNN---Pattern-Crypto/README.md

 # RNN - Predic Pattern Crypto

 ## Description
-This project is a simple example of how to use RNN to predict a pattern in a crypto currency.
+This project is a simple example of how to use RNN to predict a pattern in a crypto currency with pictures.
+The model is trained with 7 patterns and can predict the pattern with a ~93% accuracy.

 ## Pattern anvailable
 - Ascending Triangle